Siddhi-Nagapure-5/Inhouse-Internship/README.md

 Learning to clean data.

-performed data quality research and analysis.
+Performed and Handled data quality research and analysis.